Corporations and business translation service

 ➤ Online meetings with team members from all over the world.

-Regardless of what type of industry you work in, you will likely need to meet regularly, whether in person or via video call, with people who have various language preferences.
+Regardless of your industry, you will likely need to meet regularly, whether in person or via video call, with people within your industry.

-→ For example, a pharmaceutical company that conducts clinical trials in multiple locations all over the world may meet periodically to keep headquarters up to date on research progress.
+→ For example, a pharmaceutical company that conducts clinical trials in multiple locations may meet periodically to keep headquarters updated on research progress.

 - their research statistics,